 Read also: How To Develop a Social Media App?

 This is a deciding feature for such a social community based on follow-ups and spreading content.
-People want news from their favorite sources, that’s how it works now - users want a personalized valuable benefits from your service.
+People want news from their favorite sources, that’s how it works now - users want personalized valuable benefits from your service.

-Feel free and occupy some part of device’s cache to save some music for a user to get back to while flying or running into the Subway.
+Feel free and occupy some part of the device’s cache to save some music for a user to get back to while flying or running into the Subway.
 There also will appear a list of local files, so I can always know what I’m able to listen to without Internet connection.

 So to put it all together, let me mention that a huge privilege and motivation for stepping into this white online music business is a significant gap of people, who are still holding onto random old-school radio stations.
 The most deciding thing, as in any successful business project, is to stick to a logical pattern of actions, to make that smart approach and do all things gradually.
 That will ensure you with right decisions on all stages.